chartbeat-labs/pygoth2014/README.md

 card.
 This is fine for demo purposes, but for a production system you'd probably want something that isn't quite as CPU intensive.

-Much of the CPU time is spent generating the Postgres formatted timestamp.
+Much of the CPU time is spent generating the PostgreSQL formatted timestamp.
 This is in general an issue that would need to be addressed in a production system -- the amount of time converting between different time formats.
 One trivial way to solve this problem is to